 Watch for serious diarrhea and seek treatment if you get it.
 On my return to Thailand I had food poisoning.
 I had to go to the toilet 50 (not 15) times in a day.
 Saw this as SERIOUS so went to hospital.
 After blood test and stool sample test I met with a doctor.
 Waited for lab results then I met with doctor again got diagnosis and treatment.
 Paid bill (11$), took medication and then I recovered.

-Be careful but eat. over 7 years ago
+Be careful but eat. almost 8 years ago

 Sukhumvit Soi 38, Thonglor BTS Station.
 Enter the soi 38 and you will see a crowd of street vendors to fulfill any paladar, any taste.
 Really delicious!
 The Phathai Goong on the right almost in the corner is recognized even in newspapers.
 After 6h pm is the best option till 01h am.
-Cheers! over 7 years ago
+Cheers! almost 8 years ago

 As a local- all street food are fine as long as you know they've been selling for a while.
 If they are new, you might not want to be the first!
 Just see if there are other locals eating.
-Another way to see how good the food is- just check the number of tables/chairs as well as the pile of dishes over 7 years ago
+Another way to see how good the food is- just check the number of tables/chairs as well as the pile of dishes almost 8 years ago